probinso/introduction-git/pres.md

 # Preamble
 http://bit.ly/2yZWVpX

-**First 10 minutes** will be used to ensure
+**First 10 minutes** will be used to ensure your environment is set up.
+Your environment should have:
-1. `git` installed on your computer.
+1. `git` is installed on your computer.
-2. `Github` account setup & give username to the TAs
+2. A `Github` account setup
+3. A text editor (such as textedit, nano, or atom)

-Please sit in front of room if you haven't yet setup your environment
+Please sit in front of room if you haven't yet setup your environment.
+Give your Github username to the TAs!

 _If you didn't bring a computer, or are unfamiliar with terminal commands, make a friend_